Research & Development Strategy

 - The project focuses on the development of a novel excipient screening platform for Paediatric Oral formulations.

-- Background: The lack of suitable medicines for the paediatric population means that unlicensed formulations are often prepared and administered by healthcare professionals, which entails exposing this vulnerable population to risks in terms of safety and clinical efficacy.
-Another limitation in paediatric medicine development is the direct application of knowledge and principles from adult studies, thereby completely disregarding the specific needs and requirements of paediatric patient and prescriber preferences and acceptability of medicines.
-Compounded with this problem is the lack of translatable dosage form development technologies that offer acceptable taste, high drug loading, convenience and minimal excipient load for paediatric medicine.
-The multitude of challenges restricting progress in paediatric medicine development include lack of understanding of dosage forms that offer dose flexibility, acceptability, desirability, safety and commercial feasibility.
-In addition, a limited choice of excipients for safe inclusion in paediatric medicines, together with taste acceptability issues, presents an additional layer of formulation difficulty.
+- Background: The lack of suitable medicines for the paediatric population means that unlicensed formulations are often prepared and administered by healthcare professionals, which risks exposing this vulnerable population to excipients which may not be safe for them.
+Another limitation in paediatric medicine development is the vast majority of clinical studies are conducted in adults, thereby completely disregarding the specific needs and requirements of paediatric patients, and therefore limiting suitable prescribing options.
+Compounded with this problem is the lack of translatable dosage form development technologies that offer acceptable taste, innovative dose design, convenient dosing and minimal excipient load for paediatric medicine.
+The multitude of challenges restricts progress in paediatric medicine and presents an additional layer of formulation difficulty.
 The overarching hypothesis of the proposal is that the establishment of an excipient screening platform will accelerate paediatric formulation development.

 Dedicated to improving children’s medicines